-- 708.13-1.
-If the Court finds that it is in the best interest of the child, the Court may exclude the child from participating in a hearing conducted in accordance with this law. - 708.13-2.
+708.13-1.
+If the Court finds that it is in the best interest of the child, the Court may exclude the child from participating in a hearing conducted in accordance with this law.

+708.13-2.
 The Oneida Judiciary Rules of Evidence are not binding at emergency custody hearings, dispositional hearings, or a hearing about changes in placement, revision of dispositional orders, extension of dispositional orders, or termination of guardianship orders.
 At those hearings, the Court shall admit all testimony having reasonable probative value, but shall exclude immaterial, irrelevant, or unduly repetitious testimony.
 Hearsay evidence may be admitted if it has demonstrable circumstantial guarantees of trustworthiness.
 The Court shall give effect to the rules of privilege recognized by laws of the Nation.
-The Court shall apply the basic principles of relevancy, materiality, and probative value to proof of all questions of fact. - 708.13-3.
-If an alleged father appears at a hearing under this law, the Court may refer the matter to the Oneida Nation Child Support Agency to adjudicate paternity.
-While paternity is being established, the Court shall enter an order finding good cause to suspend the time limits established under this law. - 708.13-4.
-At any time the Court or the Department may refer the matter to the Nation's Child Support Agency.
+The Court shall apply the basic principles of relevancy, materiality, and probative value to proof of all questions of fact.

+708.13-3.
+If an alleged father appears at a hearing under this law, the Court may order the Department to refer the matter to the Oneida Nation Child Support Agency to adjudicate paternity.
+If the Court enters such an order, then the Department may sign documents required by the Oneida Nation Child Support Agency on behalf of the family for the limited purpose of initiating a paternity action.
+While paternity is being established, the Court shall enter an order finding good cause to suspend the time limits established under this law.

+708.13-4.
+At any time, the Court or the Department may refer the matter to the Nation's Child Support Agency.